shigeki/node_testpr/doc/api/errors.md

 The `error.errno` property is a number or a string.
 The number corresponds to the **negated** error code.
 For example, an `ENOENT` error has an `errno` of `-2` because the error code for `ENOENT` is `2`.
-In case of a string, it is the same as error.code.
+In case of a string, it is the same as `error.code`.

 #### error.syscall